adaptive-learning/flocs/README.md

         $ cd flocs
         $ mkvirtualenv flocs; setvirtualenvproject

-  Name of the virtual envirnoment (flocs) should now appear in front of the prompt.
+  The name of the virtual envirnoment (flocs) should now appear in front of the prompt.

 5. Install dependencies and initialize DB:

-        $ make install
+        $ make update

-  The `make install` command just calls `pip install -r requirements.txt` (which includes django and pylint) and `python manage.py migrate` (to setup database).
+  The `make update` command uses pip, npm and bower to install both backend and frontend dependencies (including django and pylint) and it also sets up the database for development.
+(See Makefile for details.)

-That's all.
 You can check that Django was installed correctly by command `django-admin --version`, which should output 1.8.2.
 You can deactivate the virtual environment by calling `deactivate`.

 ## Workflow

-1. Start virtual environment and jump to the project directory:
+1. Start the virtual environment and jump to the project directory:

         $ workon flocs